 When juicing it unpeeled with a juicer, worms that may be present in the peels can find their way into the juice.
-To filter out these insects, one should strain the liquid with a shirt-like cloth.
+To filter out these insects, one should strain the liquid with an approved Must filter or with a shirt-like cloth.
 Alternatively, a thin outer layer of the fruit can be peeled off before juicing.